-- 1. providing leadership to the Committee and assisting the Committee in reviewing and monitoring its responsibilities; - 2. duly convening Committee meetings and designating the times and places of those meetings; - 3. working with Management, and if requested, the Chair of the Board and Senior Director, on the development of agendas; - 4. ensuring Committee meetings are conducted in an efficient, effective and focused manner; - 5. ensuring the Committee has sufficient information to permit it to properly make decisions when decisions are required; - 6. advising the Committee of any finance, accounting or misappropriation matters brought to the Chair's attention; - 7. advising other Committee Chairs or the Chair of the Board of any matters which may affect the organization and influence the Board or Committee's responsibilities; and - 8. reporting to the Board on the activities, decisions and recommendations of the Committee after each meeting.
+- 1. providing leadership to the Committee and assisting the Committee in reviewing and monitoring its responsibilities; - 2. duly convening Committee meetings and designating the times and places of those meetings; - 3. working with Management, and if requested, the Chair of the Board and Senior Director, on the development of agendas; - 4. ensuring Committee meetings are conducted in an efficient, effective and focused manner; - 5. ensuring the Committee has sufficient information to permit it to properly make decisions when decisions are required; - 6. advising the Committee of any finance, accounting or misappropriation matters brought to the Chair's attention that may be of relevance to the Committee; - 7. advising other committee Chairs or the Chair of the Board of any matters which may affect the organization and influence the Board or Committee's responsibilities; and - 8. reporting to the Board on the activities, decisions and recommendations of the Committee after each meeting.